By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 - Children’s Literature

-Still anticipated, then, will be information on the remaining three (of nine total) categories: Arabic Culture in Other Languages, Cultural Personality of the Year, and Publishing and Technology.
+The remaining three (of nine total) categories are Arabic Culture in Other Languages, Cultural Personality of the Year, and Publishing and Technology.

 As Publishing Perspectives readers know, submissions for this cycle have made an extraordinary 23-percent jump, with 2,349 total submissions from 57 nations.